 Fractures occur for a variety of reasons in dogs and cats commonly as a result of trauma or a fall.
 The patient may have serious concurrent internal or external injuries as a result of the causative trauma, particularly where a motor vehicle is involved.
-A wide variety of options are available for stabilization of fractures depending on the type and location of the fracture.
+A wide variety of options are available for stabilisation of fractures depending on the type and location of the fracture.

 PATIENT ASSESSMENT